 Martin Crowson suffered from metabolic encephalopathy while in Washington County Purgatory Correctional Facility on an alleged parole violation.

-Mr. Crowson filed an action pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the District of Utah against the nurse and doctor who failed to treat him appropriately, alleging that they were deliberately indifferent to his medical needs in violation of the Fourteenth Amendment.
-He also brought suit against the County, alleging that the County did not adequately train its staff and that it ignored the obvious risk of serious harm created by its policies and practices.
+Mr. Crowson filed an action pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the District of Utah against the jail nurse and absentee doctor who failed to treat him appropriately.
+He also brought suit against the County, alleging that the County did not adequately train its staff and that its lack of written protocols for monitoring, diagnosing, and treating detainees led to Mr. Crowson’s poor treatment.

-The defendants filed motions for summary judgment, but the district court denied them.
-It determined that there was sufficient evidence to find both the nurse and doctor deliberately indifferent to Mr. Crowson’s medical care.
-It also found the jail’s healthcare policies “severely lacking” and reasoned that Mr. Crowson’s “maltreatment can be seen as an obvious consequence” of the County’s failures.
-The defendants appealed this decision.
+The district court denied summary judgment to the nurse, doctor, and County.
+As to the County, it found the jail’s healthcare policies “severely lacking” and reasoned that Mr. Crowson’s “maltreatment can be seen as an obvious consequence” of the County’s failures.

 On appeal, the Tenth Circuit granted summary judgment to the nurse and qualified immunity to the doctor, but held that the claim against the County could move forward.
 In so holding, it explained that a County cannot escape liability when it is responsible for systemic failures.
 Accordingly, Mr. Crowson’s claim against the County may now proceed in the district court towards trial.